bowmnath/cis-351-f22/activities/week-05-sequential.md

     1 | 1 | 1 | 0 | 0

     Draw a synchronous sequential circuit that has this characteristic table.

-    *Hint:* If you are not sure where to start, pretend that `X` and `Y` have nothing to do with `Xnext` and `Ynext`.
-    That is, assume they are just inputs `B` and `C`.
-    Then, draw the corresponding combinational circuit.
-    From there, it is a small change to make the circuit synchronous sequential.
+21. Afternoon section only --

-18. Consider a circuit corresponding to the table above.
+    consider a circuit corresponding to the table above (question 20).
     Draw the timing diagram for the circuit in the following scenario.

     * The initial inputs and state are `(0, 0, 0)`
     * The value of `A` is held fixed at `0` for the first three clock ticks, then switches to `1`

+22. Morning section only --
+    consider a circuit corresponding to the table above (question 19).
+    Draw the timing diagram for the circuit in the following scenario.

+    * The initial inputs and state are `(1, 0, 1)`
+    * The value of `A` is held fixed at `1` for the first three clock ticks, then switches to `1`

-19. Create a characteristic table for the circuit pictured below.
+23. Create a characteristic table for the circuit pictured below.

     ![synchronous circuit 1](images/synchronous_example_1.jpg)

-20. Consider the following scenario.
+24. Consider the following scenario.
     A golfer will hit a good shot if it is sunny and there is no wind.
     They will hit a bad shot any time there is wind.
     If it is not sunny and there is no wind,